InfiniteByDesign/Cart-Pole-Reinforcement-Learning/Cart-Pole App/Cart-Pole GUI/Readme.txt

 ----------------------------------------------------------------------------

-Additional Information: The following is copied from the ActorCritic.py file and describes the variables and equations used in the Actor and Critc models
+Additional Information: The following is copied from the ActorCritic.py file and describes the variables and equations used in the Actor and Critic models

 # ------------------------------------------------------------------------------------------------------------------------------------------
 #